slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Feedback from mentors speeds up improvement.
 Even if you can’t understand the logic behind their wisdom, they’ll show you the door.

 > *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever."
--- Saying*
+-- Anonymous*

-> *"I’d rather have criticism from a genius than praise from an idiot."*
+> *"I’d rather have criticism from a genius than praise from an idiot."
+-- Anonymous*

 > *"A critic is a legless man who teaches running."
 -- Channing Pollock*